 \subsection{Timing}

 We are using CentOS Linux 7 system on a Intel Xeon CPU E5-2650L processor.
 Gurobi is run on a single thread per process.
-We report average runtime for each method for different scales of TSP and CMP problems, see Table \ref{tab:tsp runtime} and Table \ref{tab:cmp runtime} below.
+We report average runtime for each method for different scales of TSP and QAP problems, see Table \ref{tab:tsp runtime} below.
 DFASP is not included as we fix runtime for this problem